WE BUILT THE TABLE THAT WAS MISSING.

 FRIENDLY.

-Yet despite the growth, Mishu still describes Yaki Ya! as “day one of a much bigger mission.”
+Despite the growth and recognition, Mishu still describes Yaki Ya! as “day one of a much bigger mission.”

-Because while the business scales with mathematical precision, the goal remains remarkably human:
+Because while the business continues to grow, the goal remains remarkably human.

 Nazmul H Azad Mishu speaking about entrepreneurship and inclusion at Oxford